hdShang/arxiv-daily/docs/cs-CV/2025-12-23/papers/251220409v1-detach-decomposed-spatio-temporal-alignment-for-exocentric-video-and.md

 ---
 layout: default
-title: DETACH : Decomposed Spatio-Temporal Alignment for Exocentric Video and Ambient Sensors with Staged Learning
+title: "DETACH : Decomposed Spatio-Temporal Alignment for Exocentric Video and Ambient Sensors with Staged Learning"
 ---

 # DETACH : Decomposed Spatio-Temporal Alignment for Exocentric Video and Ambient Sensors with Staged Learning